 Benefit 2: Personal Breakthroughs

 Learning to express yourself visually can help lead to important breakthroughs potentially not possible through traditional methods alone.
 An individual who shows progress in art therapy will often begin to re-develop self-worth and begin to trust the process more.
-Both are personal breakthroughs, or milestones, that are crucial to successful mental health or addiction treatment.
+Both are personal breakthroughs, or milestones, that are crucial to successful mental health treatment.

 Benefit 3: Self-Reflection

-Addiction or related mental health issues tend to distort identity and self-worth in those suffering.
+Mental health issues tend to distort identity and self-worth in those suffering.
 In art therapy, visualizing the self can be helpful to peel away the lies and get to the core of who you really are/who you want to be.

 Benefit 4: Self-Confidence

 Lack of self-esteem can be a common precursor to mental illness such as depression.
 Simply put, how we view ourselves often dictates how we treat ourselves and those we love.
 Creating in the process of art therapy will unlock a sense of achievement that can boost self-esteem.
 In addition, many basics of art therapy, such as coloring or painting, can remind us of happier or simpler times from our childhood